electron/electron/docs/api/menu-item.md

     the placement of their containing group after the containing group of the item with the specified label.

 **Note:** `acceleratorWorksWhenHidden` is specified as being macOS-only because accelerators always work when items are hidden on Windows and Linux.
 The option is exposed to users to give them the option to turn it off, as this is possible in native macOS development.
-This property is only usable on macOS High Sierra 10.13 or newer.

 ### Roles